kororo/excelcy/README.rst

     :target: https://gitter.im/kororo-excelcy
     :alt: Gitter

     ExcelCy is a SpaCy toolkit to help improve the data training experiences.
 It provides easy annotation using Excel file format.
     It has helper to pre-train entity annotation with phrase and regex matcher pipe.

-.. contents:: **Table of Contents**
-    :backlinks: none

 ExcelCy is Powerful
 -------------------